How Victor Cruz spends his money

 Victor Cruz doesn't want to end up being a statistic.

-Cruz isn't retiring any time soon, but he wants to make sure that when he does he won't end up broke, the way other players have.
+Cruz was released by the New York Giants Monday, but he isn't retiring any time soon.
+And he wants to make sure that when he does he won't end up broke, the way other players have.
 So the wide receiver has been planning ever since he got his first NFL paycheck in 2010.

 "Oh man.
 I remember holding it up into the light and making sure it was real.
 Kind of hiding it like is everybody else seeing this?"
 Cruz said.
 "It was definitely a moment where I knew things were different and where I had to take care of this and make sure I make this forever and ever and ever and not just short-term."